MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  We will use this simple page as a starting point for our Locations and Imagery API examples, building on it as necessary to show different options for searching.

 ## Authentication
- All [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs require authentication from the client each time they are called.
-In order to authenticate against any of the REST Services APIs, you will need a [Bing Maps Key](../articles/includes/maps-ticket-md.md).
-For information about how to sign up for a Bing Maps Developer Account and get a [Bing Maps Key](../articles/includes/maps-ticket-md.md), see [Getting a Bing Maps Key](http://msdn.microsoft.com/en-us/library/ff428642.aspx).
+ All Bing Maps REST Services APIs require authentication from the client each time they are called.
+In order to authenticate against any of the REST Services APIs, you will need a Bing Maps Key.
+For information about how to sign up for a Bing Maps Developer Account and get a Bing Maps Key, see [Getting a Bing Maps Key](http://msdn.microsoft.com/en-us/library/ff428642.aspx).

- When you send an HTTP request to one of the REST Services APIs, which we will discuss in the next section of this article, you must include the [Bing Maps Key](../articles/includes/maps-ticket-md.md) as a parameter.
-For example, you might send an HTTP request like the one shown in  REF _Ref260132229 \r \h Listing 2.
+ When you send an HTTP request to one of the REST Services APIs, which we will discuss in the next section of this article, you must include the Bing Maps Key as a parameter.
+For example, you might send an HTTP request like the one shown in Listing 2.

  **Listing 2 - Authenticating using a Bing Maps key**